 - 1/2 cup extra virgin olive oil

 - 2 Tbsp orange juice freshly squeezed

-- Cut cherry tomatoes in half and place them into a large bowl, sprinkle with a pinch of sugar, salt, and pepper, add the diced peppers and sliced red onion, and toss really well.
+- Cut cherry tomatoes in half and place them into a large bowl, sprinkle with the pinch of sugar, add the salt and pepper, add the diced peppers and sliced red onion, and toss really well.